 But most importantly the very nature of disaggregation means you can change out software suppliers if you need to, without touching the hardware infrastructure you’ve invested in – the best risk mitigation you can have.

 And perhaps the over-riding consideration is that the highest risk approach might well be business-as-usual.
-As the industry embraces a new ‘internet-native’ way of working, to carry on as usual is to be left in a world of vendor lock-in, increasingly complex systems and a higher risk of failure.
+As the industry embraces a new ‘cloud-native’ way of working, to carry on as usual is to be left in a world of vendor lock-in, increasingly complex systems and a higher risk of failure.

 Perhaps the most disconcerting issue is a shift towards the carrier owning the network integration.
 Of course, in some ways, this isn’t new.
 Carriers have always had the skillsets to build and operate a complex network using many vendors, including switching and transport equipment, OSS and billing systems.
 And, to some extent it is an operational imperative for carriers to develop new cloud-technology skills in-house, in order to compete in the new world.
 Kicking off a disaggregated network project is a good first step in that process.